GSA/MD-GitHub-Admin/README.md

  - Make your membership public by going to the [team](https://github.com/orgs/GSA/teams/ogp-evidence-and-analysis) page, finding yourself, and clicking **Make Public**.

 ## Our Repositories
+A repository corresponds to a single project.
+If the project is an annually recurring one, then you can simply create folders within that repository for the different iterations.

 Each repository should:
+ - Be public by default, although it is possible to create private repositories (see notes below).
- - Have a simple and useful name
+ - Have a simple and useful name that corresponds to both its Slack channel and its Google Drive folder in the team drive.
-    - If the repo is for a team project (e.g. the Tenant Satisfaction Survey), ensure that the repo name reflects that and that there isn't aleady another repo for that project.
-Avoid acronyms and clever names/puns as those can make it hard to search for projects.
+    - Avoid acronyms and clever names/puns as those can make it hard to search for projects.
-    - If the repo is for a cross-project utility function (e.g. a Qualtrics API script), use a descriptive name that describes what the project does.
-Avoid acronyms and clever names/puns as those can make it hard to search for projects.
+    - If the repo is for a cross-project utility (e.g. a Qualtrics API script), use a descriptive name that describes what the project does.
  - Have a user-friendly description
     - The description of a repo tells the public what is contained in the repo itself.
 If you have multiple repositories for the same project, it's better to describe what is contained in the repo itself instead of describing the project.
     - Repo descriptions should be clear, concise, and descriptive.
 Descriptions are listed under each repository title on an organization’s GitHub page.
 Anyone who scans the GitHub page should be able to determine what a repo does, just by looking at the description